thlorenz/thlorenz.com-blog/event-stream/post.md

 ##### Output:

-I leave it to the reader to find out :)
+I leave this one to the reader to find out :)

 ### [pipeline](https://github.com/dominictarr/event-stream#pipeline-stream1streamn)